rgraue/rpi/README.md

-# PI Home
+# password server

-home of all raspberry pi server stuff
+an application to host all your passwords on a local network server